Ji-Man Choi Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.
+- The Phillies pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies' 4.06 team ERA ranks 12th across all league pitching staffs.
+- The Phillies' 4.03 team ERA ranks 12th among all MLB pitching staffs.

-- Phillies pitchers combine to allow 112 home runs (1.1 per game), the seventh-fewest in the league.
+- Phillies pitchers combine to surrender 112 home runs (1.1 per game), the seventh-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.